Information for Relatives of a Deceased Class Member

 Back To Top -

-If you do not hire private counsel, the deceased Class Member will automatically be included in the Probate Plan process.
+If you do not hire private counsel, the Deceased Class Member will automatically be included in the Probate Plan process.
 The Probate Special Master and Probate Special Counsel will petition the Probate Court for approval to make distributions to the proper heirs and devisees.
 Any fees or costs incurred in obtaining the approval will be deducted from the settlement payment.

 You may be asked for additional information and receive official mail from the Claims Administrator.
 All letters will reference the Kalima lawsuit or Kalima Settlement Administration in the return address.
 If you are asked to submit information on your deceased family member’s claim, please do so promptly.